nancyqn-thompsong9/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clear, concise solutions that are easy to understand and maintain.
 Avoid over-engineering; remember that complex code often leads to more bugs and difficulty in future enhancements.
 Always consider readability and scalability when crafting your code."

 This quote from the polymath genius emphasizes the importance of simplicity in design, which is as true for painting or architecture as it is for software engineering.
 A well-written program is one that accomplishes its tasks effectively with minimal complexity, thereby increasing its longevity and reducing potential issues.

+# 2024-02-19
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote emphasizes that focusing on optimizing code before it's necessary or before understanding the actual bottlenecks can lead to more complexity, harder-to-maintain code, and potentially mask real performance issues.
+It reminds programmers to write clear, simple, and correct code first, then optimize only when profiling indicates a need for improvement in specific areas.
+This approach ensures better program design, maintainability, and overall efficiency in the long run.